Portobello Road (song)

-There is an extensive dance sequence where different groups including Scots, Jamaicans, British Army soldiers, Australian soldiers and Indians dance to the song's theme played in various styles.
+There is an extensive dance sequence where different groups including soldiers from India, Scotland (with drums & bagpipes) and Jamaica dance to the song's theme played in various styles.

 The musical number set up is very similar to the "Consider Yourself" number from Oliver! in which butchers, policemen, carnival entertainers and fishmongers all dance in separate segments of the musical number.